-It is recommended that the system be flushed out at least twice with hot water before any water treatment is added.
-If any doubt exists regarding the internal cleanliness of an old system, consideration should be given to the fitting of a coarse filter in the return pipework to the boilers.
+It is recommended that the system is flushed out at least twice with hot water before any treatment is added.
+If any doubt exists regarding internal cleanliness of an old system, consideration should be given to the fitting of a coarse filter in the return pipework to the boilers.